normanjoyner/containership.cli/docs/_pages/quick-start-guide.md

 `csctl cloud cluster use <cluster_id>`

-Once set, it will have automatically created a `remote` for you authenticated with your Containership cloud account.
+Once set, it will have automatically created a `remote` for you authenticated with your Containership Cloud account.

 ~~~
 csctl remote list